dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

 - #### Result:
  - Status 404 Not Found

+ ### Test Details
+**Location**
+ Fitness Tracker API > Automated tests >  03.
+Bad request
+**Purpose**
+This test ensures that the API responds to invalid endpoints with Status 404 Not Found.

 #
-## 4. Test if the API returns the correct data when querying with specific filters or search criteria.
+## 4. Create an automated test that sends a request with specific filters or search criteria and checks if the API returns the correct data.
 - #### Steps:
  - Send a GET request to: http://localhost:3000/api/workouts?type=Hiking
 - #### Expected:
 - To return only workouts with the workout type "Hiking"
 - #### Result:
  - Returned workouts with the type "Hiking"

+ ### Test Details
+**Location**
+ Fitness Tracker API > Automated tests >  04.
+Specific query
+**Purpose**
+This test verifies the API ability to filter data based on specific query parameters and
+ensures it returns the requested workouts.

 #
-## 5. Verify that the API returns paginated results when a large number of records are requested.
+## 5. Write an automated test to verify that the API returns paginated results when a large number of records are requested

 - #### Steps:
   Send a GET request to: http://localhost:3000/api/workouts?page=2&limit=10